nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 - boot from volume
 - boot from volume snapshot

-By default, when the instance boots from **Image** or from **Instance Snapshot**, the option to use persistent storage is set by creating a new volume by selecting the **Yes** option on "Create New Volume".
-Also, "Delete Volume on Instance Delete" is set by default to **No** as shown here:
+In its default configuration, when the instance is launched from an **Image** or an **Instance Snapshot**, the choice for utilizing persistent storage is configured by selecting the **Yes** option for "Create New Volume."
+Additionally, the "Delete Volume on Instance Delete" setting is pre-set to No, as indicated here:

 ![Launching an Instance Boot Source](images/instance-boot-source-options.png)

-!!! danger "Very Important: How to make your VM setup and data persistent?"
+!!! danger "Very Important: How do you make your VM setup and data persistent?”"
-    - If you changed "Create New Volume" to **No** option then the instance boots from image or from snapshot, the instance has only attached to an ephemeral disk.
-This will **NOT** create a persistant block storage in the form of Volume can be risky.
-This means that the disk of the instance is not listed under the "Volumes" list.
-So we recommend to frequently take a snapshot of the running instance as "instance snapshot" in case you want to recover some important state of your instance.
+    - If you set the "Create New Volume" option to **No**, the instance will boot from either an image or a snapshot, with the instance only being attached to an ephemeral disk.
+It's crucial to note that this configuration does **NOT** create persistent block storage in the form of a Volume, which can pose risks.

-    - Also, by default "Delete Volume on Instance Delete" is set to **No** that will makes the created volume while launching a VM presistent and will not be deleted even if the instance is deleted, unless you explicitely selected the **Yes**.
-When you deploy a non-ephemeral instance (i.e. Creating a new volume), and indicate "Yes" in "Delete Volume on Instance delete", then when you delete the instance, the volume is also removed.
-This also means that if you delete the instance all the data on that disk is lost forever.
-This is not desired while the data of its attached volumes need to persist even instance is deleted.
+    Consequently, the disk of the instance won't appear in the "Volumes" list.
+To mitigate potential data loss, we strongly recommend regularly taking a snapshot of such a running ephemeral instance, referred to as an "instance snapshot," especially if you want to safeguard or recover important states of your instance.

-    Then the instance boots from **bootable volume** this means that it will use an existing volume listed in the "Volumes" menu.
-And that can be used to "Launch as Instance" later or can be backed up by creating a snapshot by using "Create Snapshot".
-However, this results in the utilization of Volume quotas i.e. "OpenStack Volume Quota".
-Ideally, you should choose "Yes" only for instances where you won't be storing persistent data.
+    - By default, the setting for "Delete Volume on Instance Delete" is configured to use **No**.
+This setting ensures that the volume created during the launch of a virtual machine remains persistent and won't be deleted alongside the instance unless explicitly chosen as "Yes".
+When you delete virtual machines backed by persistent volumes, the disk data is retained, continuing to consume resources for which you will still be billed.
+When deploying a non-ephemeral instance, which involves creating a new volume and selecting "Yes" for "Delete Volume on Instance Delete", deleting the instance will also remove the associated volume.
+Consequently, all data on that disk is permanently lost, which is undesirable when the data on attached volumes needs to persist even after the instance is deleted.
+Instances configured with "No" in "Delete Volume on Instance Delete" boot from a **bootable volume**, utilizing an existing volume listed in the "Volumes" menu.
+This configuration allows for launching the instance later or creating a backup by generating a snapshot through the "Create Snapshot" option.
+It's important to note that such usage will impact your **Storage quotas**, specifically the "OpenStack Volume Quota" and "OpenStack Volume GB Quota".
+Ideally, selecting "Yes" for this setting should be reserved for instances where persistent data storage is not required.

 To start a VM, for the first time we will need a base image so, please make sure "Image" dropdown option is selected.
 In the example, we chose **ubuntu-22.04-x86_64**,